vcsaturninus/mover/README.md

 Various methods are provided that tag the semver object with various predefined strings.
 The user is highly encouraged to use these rather than initiate/configure the object with random arbitrary strings.
-Specifically, when the user instantiated from arbitrary strings representing prelease or build metadata, the semver object will _not_ split the input into e.g. timestamp, build number, prerelease number, flavor, and so on.
+Specifically, when the user instantiates from a (arbitrary) string representing prelease or build metadata, the semver object will _not_ split/parse the input into e.g. timestamp, build number, prerelease number, flavor, and so on.
 On the other hand, using the available methods for tagging makes the semver object aware of these and this approach is therefore more flexible.